-- a.
-Any appeal for an age or other MCYS roster exemption must be submitted to the MCYS Steering Committee before the Annual May Coaches Scheduling Meeting. - b.
-Peanut League participation is open to both boys and girls, defined as male (boys) or female (girls) as indicated on the child's birth certificate. - 2.
-No player may participate in this program unless they have a current liability form on file with the MCYS.
-A player is not eligible to participate in any game until a current liability form is properly filed with the Peanut League Commissioner. - a.
-Penalty for using a player that does not have a current liability form properly filed will be forfeiture of those games played.
-Penalties in this rule must be approved by the Steering Committee. - 3.
-No players shall change from one Peanut team to another after the start of the season.
-Before the first league game is played, a roster is to be filed with the Peanut League Commissioner.
+- 3. No players shall change from one Peewee team to another after the start of the season.
+Before the first league game is played, a roster is to be filed with the Peewee League Commissioner.
 Failure to do so will result in forfeiture of all games played until such roster is filed. - a.
 Players can be added to a roster at any time during the regular season.
 A player is not eligible to participate in any game until they have been added to the official roster.
 Penalty for using a player that has not been added to the official roster will be forfeiture of those games played. - b.
-Penalties in this rule must be approved by the Peanut League Commissioner. - c.
-The number of players on a roster will be unlimited. - 4.
-Players are generally limited to play on one team and one league only within the MCYS program to give as many players as possible an opportunity to play. - 5.
-To be eligible for tournament play, players must have a current liability form on file and must be on the official roster in the Peanut League Commissioner's possession before July 1st.
+Penalties in this rule must be approved by the Peewee League Commissioner. - c.
+The number of players on a roster will be limited to 18 (eighteen) players. - 4.
+Players are generally limited to play on one team and one league only within the MCYS program to give as many players as possible an opportunity to play. - a.
+Starting in 2020, Peewee players that are currently eligible and actively playing on an MCYS Peewee Team, may also play on an MCYS Pony Team.
+To be eligible for this special roster exemption, players must be registered to play on Peewee and Pony teams from the same community, and must have reached their 11th (eleventh) birthday by June 1st of the current year.
+This special roster exemption will apply for the regular season, and for tournament play. - 5.
+To be eligible for tournament play, players must have a current liability form on file and must be on the official roster in the Peewee League Commissioner's possession before July 1st.
 Exceptions to this rule must be approved by the Steering Committee. - 6.
-Each team may play with a maximum of 10 (ten) players on the field, of which 4 (four) must be outfielders. - 7.
-1 (one) or 2 (two) defensive coaches may be on the field when their team is playing defense.
-These defensive coaches shall position themselves in the outfield.
-All defensive coaches are considered to be part of the playing field, if hit by a batted or thrown ball.
-All defensive coaches may not purposely interfere with a batted or thrown ball.
-Such interference shall result in a dead ball call, base runners will advance 2 (two) bases from their original base, and the batter shall be awarded second base. - 8.
 Note: There are no residency rules for all Leagues starting in 2017.